Stanford University Libraries

 The Stanford University Libraries (SUL), formerly known as "Stanford University Libraries and Academic Information Resources" ("SULAIR"), is the library system of Stanford University in California.
 It encompasses more than 24 libraries in all.
 Several academic departments and some residences also have their own libraries.

 Major libraries

 The main library in the SU library system is Green Library, which also contains various meeting and conference rooms, study spaces, and reading rooms.

 Lathrop Library is a 24-hour library which holds various student-accessible media resources, particularly those intended for undergraduates.
+It also houses the East Asia Library and is the center for new media acquisition, cataloging and shelf preparation.

 The Hoover Institution Library and Archives is an archive and research center largely focused on documents of 20th century history.
 The Hoover Institution Library and Archives (not to be confused with the Hoover Institution think tank) is a part of SUL but has its own board of overseers.

+While not publicly accessible, the largest repository of media owned by Stanford is located in Stanford Auxiliary Library 3, or SAL 3.
+It is located in Livermore, CA as a cost saving measure.
+Media can be ordered from this location for one-day delivery back to campus.